Frequently Asked Questions on Keystone Exams

 Q: What subjects have a related Keystone Exam?

 Keystone Exams have been developed for Literature, Algebra 1, and Biology.
-Pending state funding, additional exams are currently being developed for Composition, Geometry, Algebra 2, Chemistry, World History, U.S. History, and Civics and Government.
+Additional exams are currently being developed for Composition, Geometry, Algebra 2, Chemistry, World History, U.S. History, and Civics and Government.

 Q: How are Keystone Exams related to high school graduation requirements?

-All students graduating in 2017 (current grade 8) and below must demonstrate proficiency in Literature, Algebra 1, and Biology.
-Beginning with the class of 2019 (current grade 6), the Composition Exam will be added to the graduation requirements.
-Students graduating in 2020 (current grade 5) and beyond will also be required to demonstrate proficiency on the Civics and Government Keystone Exam.
+All students graduating in 2017 and beyond must demonstrate proficiency in Literature, Algebra 1, and Biology.
+Beginning with the class of 2019, the Composition Exam will be added to the graduation requirements.
+Students graduating in 2020 and beyond will also be required to demonstrate proficiency on the Civics and Government Keystone Exam.
 Exams in the other subjects will be made available to schools but are not currently planned as graduation requirements.
-All Keystone Exams except Literature, Algebra I, and Biology must receive legislative funding in order to be developed and implemented.

 Q: Does this information mean that the state will be applying test results from middle school students to high school graduation requirements?